konovod/myecs/README.md

 end
 ```
 This correctly process SingleFrame, Multiple and Singleton components.
+Note that by default `world.delete_all` won't call `when_removed` for performance purposes (and because it doesn't make sense in many cases).
-The only limitation is that currently `world.delete_all` won't call `when_removed` (this would hurt performance), so use a specialized filter (or query) to delete all components in that case.
+Use `world.delete_all(with_callbacks: true)` if you need to still call `when_removed` for all components or use specialized filter to delete selected components and then destroy all.
 ## Benchmarks
 See [Benchmarks](./Benchmarks.md)
 ## Plans